ACTION FOR SUPPORT CIC

 CALBOURNE RECREATION CENTRE

-Cowes Sailability is run by volunteers who offer sailing and recreational boating opportunities for adults and children with physical disabilities, additional learning needs and debilitating long term conditions.
-Cowes Sailability were awarded with £1,180.35 and £1,280 towards the berthing, storage and insurance for their new boat (Dougal II) ready for the 2018 season.
-A 3rd grant was awarded of £2,000 towards a replacement Safety Patrol Boat. £2,825 was granted towards a Wet Wheel Hamble which carries up to 12 people including wheelchair access and secondary helm.
+Cowes Sailability Club is a charity that offers sailing and recreational boating opportunities for adults and children with physical disabilities, additional learning needs and debilitating long-term conditions.
+In 2017, WightAID awarded £2,460.35 towards the charity's new boat: Dougal II.
+Since, a third grant of £2,000 was awarded towards a replacement Safety Patrol boat. £2,825 was granted towards a Wet Wheel Hamble which carries up to 12 people including wheelchair access and secondary helm.
 In 2020, WightAID awarded £2500 towards the hire of charter boats.

 Friends of St Thomas’ Association (FOSTA) have been granted £500 towards a Weather Station and Software.
 This shall be linked to the schools computers and website in which will enhance the children’s experiences and skills towards the geography and science curriculum.